-What is telepharmacy?
+What is Telepharmacy?

 Licensed pharmacists provide traditional pharmacy services, including drug utilization review, prescription verification, and patient counseling to a remote site via telepharmacy technology.
-Retaining the active role of the pharmacist helps assure the delivery of safe, high quality pharmacy services that can be at risk when the pharmacist is left out as in the case of internet and mail-order pharmacies.
+Retaining the active role of the pharmacist helps assure the delivery of safe, high-quality pharmacy services that can be at risk when the pharmacist is left out as in the case of internet and mail-order pharmacies.

 For rural communities, a telepharmacy means:

-* local access to a pharmacist and pharmacy services
+- Local access to a pharmacist and pharmacy services

-* safe, timely delivery of medications
+- Safe, timely delivery of medications

-businesses and added jobs
+- Enhanced economic development through new businesses and added jobs

-* better climate for recruiting and retaining
+- Better climate for recruiting and retaining health care providers

-and families to the community
+- Increased potential for attracting new businesses and families to the community